 These crash courses in business can help new graduates quickly develop advanced business skills or allow experienced professionals to pick up specialized knowledge without sacrificing employment.
 While a mini MBA cannot match the depth of training in a traditional MBA, it can give business professionals a competitive advantage without the commitment of a full degree.

 When is an MBA worth it?

-Some career fields require an MBA, so pursuing this advanced degree makes sense if you have your heart set on working in a specific job.
-For example, you may need to earn an MBA if you want to become a financial manager or a computer and information systems manager, or if you want to climb the corporate ladder to become a general or operations manager or a top executive.
+Some careers require an MBA, so pursuing this advanced degree makes sense if your heart is set on a specific job.
+For example, you may need to earn an MBA if you want to become a financial manager or if you want to climb the corporate ladder to become a top executive.

-An MBA can lead to personal and professional benefits, but many people also choose this route for the financial rewards.
-Four out of five respondents in a GMAC alumni perspectives survey said their MBA brought excellent or outstanding value, and 73 percent of respondents found it financially rewarding.
+An MBA can lead to personal and professional benefits, but many people choose this route for financial rewards.
+Eighty-seven percent of respondents in a GMAC alumni perspectives survey said their MBA increased their employability, and 68 percent of respondents found it financially rewarding.

-Take the time to research tuition costs for the MBA program you’re considering, then compare them to the salary you might earn in your future career, which you can research on the Bureau of Labor Statistics website.
-Once you know what your MBA will cost and how much you might earn if you have it, you can decide if the program is ultimately right for you.
+Compare tuition costs for the MBA program you’re considering with the salary you might earn in your future career, which you can research on the Bureau of Labor Statistics website.
+Once you know what your MBA will cost and how much it might earn you, you can decide if the program is right for you.